-PM visits residence of Ch Ahmad Saeed
+PM visits residence of Ahmad Saeed, condoles his mother’s death

 Sharif visited the residence of senior PML-N leader and former

-chairman PIA Chaudhry Ahmad Saeed here on Wednesday and
+PIA chairman Chaudhry Ahmad Saeed here on Wednesday and

 expressed grief over the death of his mother.

-Accomoanied by Punjab Chief Minister Muhammad Shehbaz Sharif,
+Accompanied by Punjab Chief Minister Muhammad Shehbaz Sharif,

-the premier expressed condolences with Chaudhry Ahmad Saeed,
+he expressed condolences with Chaudhry Ahmad Saeed, former federal

-former federal minister Chaudhry Ahmad Mukhtar, Chaudhry Ahmad
+minister Chaudhry Ahmad Mukhtar and Chaudhry Ahmad Javed, and

-Javed and offered Fateha for the eternal peace of the departed
+offered Fateha for the eternal peace of the departed soul.

-The prime minister prayed to Almighty to shower His
+The prime minister prayed to the Almighty to shower His

 blessings on the departed soul and grant courage to the

-with patience, fortitude and equanimity.
+bereaved family to bear the loss with patience, fortitude and

-PM visits residence of Ch Ahmad Saeed
+PM visits residence of Ahmad Saeed, condoles his mother’s death

 LAHORE, June 28 (APP): Prime Minister Muhammad Nawaz